jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

    sage: h3 == h.change_ring(G[1].as_hom())
    True

-We now perform the computations necessary for lemma 2.3, i.e. we check there is a unique prime ``P3`` above 3 in :math:`L`, that :math:`v` is only not integral at ``P3`` and has valuation -1 there, and that the difference between galois conjugates of :math:`v` only contain primes above 2, 3 and 5.
-Note that we also use the fact that ``P3`` to the power four is 3, which we also verify here.
+We now perform the computations necessary for Lemma 2.2, i.e. we check there is a unique prime ``P3`` above 3 in :math:`L`, that :math:`v` is only not integral at ``P3`` and has valuation -1 there, and that the difference between galois conjugates of :math:`v` only contain primes above 2, 3 and 5.
+Note that we also use the fact that ``P3`` to the power 4 is 3, which we also verify here.

 ::